MC-12W Fact Sheet

 Published January 21, 2016

-The MC-12W is a medium-to low-altitude, twin-engine turboprop aircraft.
-The primary mission is providing intelligence, surveillance and reconnaissance (ISR) support directly to ground forces.
+The MC-12W is a medium-to-low altitude, twin-engine turboprop aircraft.
+Its primary mission is providing intelligence, surveillance and reconnaissance (ISR) support directly to ground forces.
 The MC-12W is a joint forces air component commander asset in support of the joint force commander.

 The MC-12W is not just an aircraft, but a complete collection, processing, analysis and dissemination system.
 The aircraft are military versions of the Hawker Beechcraft Super King Air 350ER.
 A fully operational system consists of a modified aircraft with sensors, a ground exploitation cell, line-of-sight and satellite communications datalinks, along with a robust voice communications suite.

 The aircraft is equipped with an electro-optical infrared sensor and other sensors as the mission requires.
 The MC-12W system is capable of worldwide operations.

 The "M" is the Department of Defense designation for a multi-role version of the well-known C-12 series.
 In April 2008, the Secretary of Defense established a Department of Defense-wide ISR task force to identify and recommend solutions for increased ISR in the U.S. Central Command area of responsibility.
 On July 1, 2008, the Secretary of Defense tasked the Air Force to acquire 37 "C-12" class aircraft to augment unmanned systems.
 Of note, it was less than eight months from funding approval to delivery in the theater.

 The MC-12W capability supports all aspects of the Air Force Irregular Warfare mission (counter insurgency, foreign internal defense and building partnership capacity).
 Medium-to-low altitude ISR is a core mission for the Air Force.